GleasonK/link/README.md

 [How to Find Google Analytics ID][google_find_id]

-## 4. Set up github pages for your repo
+## 4. Set up GitHub Pages for your repo
 GitHub Pages will serve the _link_ tracking and forwarding repo for free!

 [How to Setup GitHub Pages for a Repository][gh_pages_setup]